Hymnus Sancti Antimi (24)

 Commendes prece supplici.

-Nourishing martyr, we ask of you
+Nourishing martyr, we ask you

-To recommend us with a suppliant prayer,
+Recommend us with a suppliant prayer,

-to the fearful judge.
+To the terrible judge.

 10.